nylander/consensus-sequence/README.md

                   Prints to STDOUT or, if --outfile is used, to an outfile.

-                  Fasta sequence is wrapped (interleaved) to
-                  with set by -w, (default 80), unless --nowrap is used.
+                  Fasta sequence is wrapped to width set by -w, (default 80), unless --nowrap is used.

                   Default fasta header will be based on infile name, and will display some extra information.